Research Turfgrass Breeding

-For general turfgrass inquiries and assistance with troubleshooting turfgrass-related issues in your landscape, please visit Aggie Turf or contact your Texas A&M AgriLife Extension Service County Agent.
+For general turfgrass inquiries and assistance with troubleshooting turfgrass-related issues in your landscape, please contact your Texas A&M AgriLife Extension Service county agent.

-The Dallas Center's turfgrass breeding program works alongside a range of partners across the U.S. to produce new, drought tolerant, resource-efficient turfgrass varieties for sustainable urban living across Texas and the U.S. Our urban focus is guided by Census Bureau data showing about 81% of the total U.S. population to reside in urban and sub-urban areas, where turfgrass covers an estimated 40% to 50% of the total land surface.
-Scroll to learn about our initiatives, and contact Texas A&M AgriLife Associate Professor Dr. Ambika Chandra for further information.
+The turfgrass breeding program at Dallas works alongside a range of partners across the U.S. to produce new, drought tolerant, resource-efficient turfgrass varieties for sustainable urban living across Texas and the U.S. Our urban focus is guided by U.S. Census Bureau data showing that about 81% of the total U.S. population resides in urban and suburban areas.
+At the same time, turf grass covers an estimated 40% to 50% of the total land surface in these areas.
+Learn more about our work below.

 Program Strengths